Chatchanan-V/PRiDAN/README.md

 You may need to change the batchsize if GPU memory is not enough

-I use n = 3 for the number of negative samples used in adaptive weight scheme and p = 8 for the number of parts used in PCB method.
+I use n = 3 for the number of negative samples used in adaptive weight scheme and p = 8 for the number of parts used in PCB method, as it has been shown to achieve the optimal result.

 ### Testing